What to Do When Your Parents Refuse to Fill Out the FAFSA

 The best way to address the issue of a parent not wanting to file a FAFSA is to understand why they are hesitant.

-Filing a FAFSA requires parents to share recent tax information with the Office for Federal Student Aid (FSA).
+Filing a FAFSA requires required contributors, such as parents, to provide consent and approval to have their federal tax information transferred directly into the form.
 Authority figures may not want their children to see information like their salary or assets, so they may look to avoid filing the FAFSA altogether.

 Undocumented parents may worry that providing information to the federal government could put them at risk of deportation.